Merus (NASDAQ:MRUS) to Post Q1 2022 Earnings of ($0.67) Per Share, William Blair Forecasts

-Merus (NASDAQ:MRUS) – Stock analysts at William Blair issued their Q1 2022 earnings per share (EPS) estimates for Merus in a report issued on Tuesday, May 4th.
-William Blair analyst M. Phipps anticipates that the biotechnology company will post earnings of ($0.67) per share for the quarter.
-William Blair currently has a “Outperform” rating on the stock.
+Merus (NASDAQ:MRUS) – Equities research analysts at William Blair issued their Q1 2022 earnings per share estimates for shares of Merus in a research report issued on Tuesday, May 4th.
+William Blair analyst M. Phipps anticipates that the biotechnology company will post earnings per share of ($0.67) for the quarter.
+William Blair has a “Outperform” rating on the stock.
 William Blair also issued estimates for Merus’ Q2 2022 earnings at ($0.67) EPS, Q3 2022 earnings at ($0.66) EPS and Q4 2022 earnings at ($0.66) EPS.

-Several other analysts have also recently weighed in on MRUS.
-Zacks Investment Research upgraded shares of Merus from a “sell” rating to a “hold” rating in a research report on Saturday, March 20th.
-SVB Leerink assumed coverage on shares of Merus in a research report on Monday, March 22nd.
-They set an “outperform” rating and a $33.00 price objective on the stock.
-HC Wainwright raised their price objective on shares of Merus from $23.00 to $30.00 and gave the company a “buy” rating in a research report on Tuesday, March 23rd.
-Roth Capital raised their price objective on shares of Merus from $19.00 to $32.00 in a research report on Tuesday, January 19th.
-Finally, Royal Bank of Canada raised their price objective on shares of Merus from $15.00 to $21.00 and gave the company a “sector perform” rating in a research report on Tuesday, March 23rd.
-Two analysts have rated the stock with a hold rating and four have assigned a buy rating to the company’s stock.
-Merus presently has a consensus rating of “Buy” and a consensus target price of $25.50.
+MRUS has been the subject of a number of other reports.
+SVB Leerink initiated coverage on shares of Merus in a research note on Monday, March 22nd.
+They issued an “outperform” rating and a $33.00 price objective for the company.
+Royal Bank of Canada increased their price objective on shares of Merus from $15.00 to $21.00 and gave the stock a “sector perform” rating in a research note on Tuesday, March 23rd.
+HC Wainwright raised their target price on shares of Merus from $23.00 to $30.00 and gave the company a “buy” rating in a research note on Tuesday, March 23rd.
+Zacks Investment Research raised shares of Merus from a “sell” rating to a “hold” rating in a research note on Saturday, March 20th.
+Finally, Roth Capital raised their target price on shares of Merus from $19.00 to $32.00 in a research note on Tuesday, January 19th.
+Two equities research analysts have rated the stock with a hold rating and four have issued a buy rating to the company’s stock.
+The stock presently has a consensus rating of “Buy” and an average target price of $25.50.

-Merus (NASDAQ:MRUS) last posted its earnings results on Monday, March 15th.
-The biotechnology company reported ($1.06) earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.53) by ($0.53).
+Merus (NASDAQ:MRUS) last announced its quarterly earnings data on Thursday, May 6th.
+The biotechnology company reported ($0.28) earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of ($0.20) by ($0.08).
 Merus had a negative return on equity of 78.70% and a negative net margin of 295.98%.

-The firm had revenue of $9.02 million during the quarter, compared to analysts’ expectations of $8.11 million.
+Hedge funds have recently added to or reduced their stakes in the business.
+Credit Suisse AG bought a new position in Merus during the fourth quarter valued at $186,000.
+Renaissance Technologies LLC bought a new stake in shares of Merus in the 4th quarter worth about $435,000.
+Victory Capital Management Inc. bought a new stake in shares of Merus in the 1st quarter worth about $1,044,000.
+Swiss National Bank lifted its holdings in shares of Merus by 39.6% in the 1st quarter.
+Swiss National Bank now owns 50,454 shares of the biotechnology company’s stock worth $1,054,000 after acquiring an additional 14,300 shares during the last quarter.
+Finally, BlackRock Inc. lifted its holdings in shares of Merus by 16.3% in the 1st quarter.
+BlackRock Inc. now owns 79,540 shares of the biotechnology company’s stock worth $1,662,000 after acquiring an additional 11,156 shares during the last quarter.
+Institutional investors and hedge funds own 62.57% of the company’s stock.

-In other news, major shareholder Bvf Partners L. P/Il purchased 79,500 shares of the business’s stock in a transaction on Monday, March 22nd.
-The shares were acquired at an average price of $22.75 per share, with a total value of $1,808,625.00.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
-Also, major shareholder Bvf Partners L. P/Il purchased 250,000 shares of the business’s stock in a transaction on Tuesday, March 16th.
-The stock was purchased at an average cost of $23.00 per share, for a total transaction of $5,750,000.00.
+In other Merus news, major shareholder Bvf Partners L. P/Il acquired 79,500 shares of the stock in a transaction on Monday, March 22nd.
+The stock was acquired at an average price of $22.75 per share, for a total transaction of $1,808,625.00.
+The purchase was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, major shareholder Bvf Partners L. P/Il acquired 250,000 shares of the stock in a transaction on Tuesday, March 16th.
+The shares were acquired at an average price of $23.00 per share, with a total value of $5,750,000.00.
 The disclosure for this purchase can be found here.
 7.40% of the stock is owned by company insiders.

-Institutional investors have recently made changes to their positions in the business.
-Credit Suisse AG purchased a new stake in shares of Merus in the 4th quarter worth about $186,000.
-Renaissance Technologies LLC purchased a new stake in shares of Merus in the 4th quarter worth about $435,000.
-Victory Capital Management Inc. purchased a new stake in shares of Merus in the 1st quarter worth about $1,044,000.
-Morgan Stanley lifted its position in shares of Merus by 62.6% in the 4th quarter.
-Morgan Stanley now owns 254,907 shares of the biotechnology company’s stock worth $4,469,000 after purchasing an additional 98,141 shares during the period.
-Finally, Opaleye Management Inc. lifted its position in shares of Merus by 176,400.0% in the 4th quarter.
-Opaleye Management Inc. now owns 353,000 shares of the biotechnology company’s stock worth $6,188,000 after purchasing an additional 352,800 shares during the period.
-62.57% of the stock is currently owned by institutional investors and hedge funds.

 About Merus